-The most common cause of this disorder is the Growth Hormone, which is produced by the Pituitary gland.
+The most common cause of this disorder is the overproduction of Growth Hormone by the pituitary gland.
+The Pituitary gland, a small gland situated at the base of your brain and called the Master Gland, as it synthesis some of the important hormones in the body.
 Due to the excessive growth of this gland, the surrounding nerve tissues and optic nerves get compressed.
 This results in the growth of the bone and the enlargement of organs.
 People suffering from this disease have much larger bones when compared to other people.
-It is estimated that about 95% of the people affected by this disease have a tumor which affects the pituitary gland.
+It is estimated that about 95% of the people affected by this disease have a tumour which affects the pituitary gland.

 What are the symptoms of Acromegaly?

-The symptoms varies from patient to patient.
+The sign and symptoms vary from patient to patient.
 Symptoms tend to develop gradually and the changes may or may not be noticed for years.
-There are a wide range of symptoms, some of the common symptoms related to Acromegaly are given below:
+There is a wide range of symptoms, some of the common symptoms related to Acromegaly are given below:

 - Excess fatigue.

 - A hoarse voice.

 - Develop weakness in the muscles.

 - Development of more spaces between the teeth.

 - Develop tags on the skin, usually of noncancerous growths.

 - The sebaceous glands are enlarged and the skin is thickened.